effaaykhan/Data-Loss-Prevention/INSTALLATION_GUIDE.md

 2025-11-15 12:19:33 - INFO - Agent started successfully
 ```

+**Note:** If you see a USB monitoring threading error (`wmi.x_wmi_uninitialised_thread`), ensure you're using the latest `agent.py` file which includes the COM initialization fix.
+The error should not appear with the updated code.

 #### Run as Windows Service (Production)

 **Option A: Using NSSM (Recommended)**